What is 2.25552 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 225552 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 225552 are: 1 2 3 4 6 8 12 16 24 37 48 74 111 127 148 222 254 296 381 444 508 592 762 888 1016 1524 1776 2032 3048 4699 6096 9398 14097 18796 28194 37592 56388 75184 112776 225552